Medicare Pays For A Kidney Transplant, But Not The Drugs To Keep It Viable

 The pharmacist told her she'd need to pay a $600 copay for the one-month supply.
 "And I'm like are you kidding me?
 Six hundred?
 What am I going to do?
 I can't pay that!"

-A social worker at MedStar Georgetown University Hospital in Washington D.C., where Creasey got her transplant, sorted that out.
+A social worker at MedStar Georgetown University Hospital in Washington, D.C., where Creasey got her transplant, sorted that out.
 But it's not a permanent solution.

 The three-year cutoff for Medicare payments is a common problem, says Dr. Matthew Cooper, who runs the kidney transplant program at the hospital.
 That's especially so since many people with serious kidney disease have low incomes in the first place.